-Decoding online meat retailer Zappfresh’s SME IPO and growth strategy
+Decoding online meat retailer Zappfresh’s SME IPO and strategy as it targets up to 4-fold revenue growth

 Summary